 “Do it humanely.
 We need her to actually want to stay and work.”

 “Speaking of work, remember I promised a plum job for us at this depot?
-Well I just confirmed it up on the exchange floor.
+Well, I just confirmed it up on the exchange floor.
 For the moment, we’re flush.”

-“Excellent,” said Hemi, though with a note of doubt knowing that a cargo job that paid well was likely to be neither easy nor safe.
+“Excellent,” said Hemi, though with a note of doubt, knowing that a cargo job that paid well was likely to be neither easy nor safe.

-“We also got some free advice to be gone from the depot within 48 hours.”
+“We also got some free advice: to be gone from the depot within forty-eight hours.”
 She handed him the leather satchel full of coins.
 “Here’s the money.
 You know how this goes.
 Spend what you have to to get us out of here quickly.”

 “It is going to be tricky in this place to throw money around without also getting a bunch of useless hangers-on and value extractors.”

-“But you’re the best Deck Boss there is for people management Hemi.
+“But you’re the best deck boss there is for people management, Hemi.
 I’m sure you can walk that line between getting it done and not getting completely fucking bilked.
 I should also let you know I hired a new kid to work sonar.”

 “I am amazed.
 Seems like there is an unusual lack of green folks on the docks.
 Does he have any experience?”

 “She.
 And not a bit.
-But who trains people better than you Hemi?
+But who trains people better than you, Hemi?
 She should be by the boat later, if she doesn’t fuckin’ skip out from fear.”
 Percy gave him a light punch in the arm as she turned towards the cargo hold.
 “We can talk details over dinner later.
 Just keep things moving for the next few hours.”
 She was already out of the battery room and into the cargo hold.

-Percy picked her way around gear being prepped, moving forward up the cargo hold to stand next to Chips who had a foul look on her face and her arms crossed as she watched a crew of over-sized dock workers sloshing around in the bilge water in tall rubber boots.
+Percy picked her way around gear being prepped, moving forward up the cargo hold to stand next to Chips ,who had a foul look on her face and her arms crossed as she watched a crew of oversized dock workers sloshing around in the bilge water in tall rubber boots.
 A couple of them were working a welding rig and bent over the repeatedly stitched-and-patched gash that ran from the bottom of the boat up the curve of the inside of the pressure hull.

 “I’m collecting my fuckin’ pay and fuckin’ leaving as soon as I see that these fuckheads do a job that will hold.
 You’re not pinning any fucking further leaks on me,” Chips said to Percy.